What do we do?

 A neonatologist completes extensive training to care for newborns in this way.
 All of our neonatologists have completed a pediatric residency and are board certified pediatricians.
 Neonatologists also complete an additional 3 years of training in a sub-specialty fellowship.

-Neonatal nurse practitioners have a bachelors’ degree in nursing, and often practice in NICUs as patient care nurses before and during their specialized years of Neonatal nurse practitioner training.
+Neonatal nurse practitioners have a bachelors’ degree in nursing and receive a master’s degree or a doctoral degree to become a Neonatal nurse practioner (NNP).
+They often practice in NICUs as patient care nurses before their specialized years of Neonatal nurse practitioner training.
 They learn to resuscitate and medically care for sick infants from the moment of birth.
 NNPs are specialized in performing procedures and caring for complex medical problems in newborn patients.
-They are certified and receive a master’s degree in Nursing as a Neonatal nurse practitioner.
 We are fortunate to have a number of very experienced NNPs working as part of our team.

 The neonatologists, nurse practitioners and the St. Mary’s Hospital NICU staff comprise the team who cares for your sick/premature newborn infant in the St. Mary’s NICU.
 Our team also includes trained and highly skilled NICU nurses, specialized respiratory therapists, designated pharmacists, designated neonatal social workers, designated neonatal nutritionist, developmental specialists, pediatric ophthalmologists, and a complete compliment of pediatric and pediatric surgical subspecialists who serve as consultants when the need arises.

 Our neonatologist/nurse practitioner staff is available 24 hours a day/7 days a week.

 We consult with family physicians and pediatricians at St. Mary’s.
 We consult with parents prenatally to provide information about diagnosed problems.
 We also provide the surrounding community with neonatal transport and consultant services.

 A mothers health or pregnancy problems may have direct consequences on her baby.
 Major maternal concerns effecting the unborn infant may include: